-This section describes the environment variables that you must set for the JDBC OCI driver and the JDBC Thin driver on Solaris, Linux, and Microsoft Windows platforms.
+This section describes the environment variables that must be set for the JDBC OCI driver and the JDBC Thin driver, focusing on Solaris, Linux, and Microsoft Windows platforms.

-You must set the CLASSPATH environment variable for JDBC OCI or Thin driver.
-Include the following in the CLASSPATH environment variable:
+You must set the Classpath environment variable for JDBC OCI or Thin driver.
+Include the following in the Classpath environment variable:

 '''

-ORACLE_HOME/jdbc/lib/ojdbc10.jar

-ORACLE_HOME/jdbc/lib/ojdbc8.jar

-ORACLE_HOME/jlib/orail8n.jar
+ORACLE_HOME/jdbc/lib/ojdbc11.jar

+ORACLE_HOME/jlib/orai18n.jar

 '''